 Adam Martinakis.
 The Symbol of Existence

-Erarta Museum presents an exhibition by the digital artist Adam Martinakis whose works allow the viewer to metaphysically experience the void
+Erarta Museum presented an exhibition by the digital artist Adam Martinakis whose works allow the viewer to metaphysically experience the void

 A faceless body as the symbol of life itself